 Kardamyli and the Taygetos Mountains - A view from our expert author

-Kardamyli is one of two Exo Mani villages that have devoted themselves to tourism (nearby Stoupa being the other).
-Despite this, and the main road running straight through the middle of it, it is delightful, and has one of the most perfect settings of any Greek village, with the towering Taygetos behind – including a rare glimpse of the pyramid-shaped peak of Profitis Ilias, the range’s highest.
+The road north from Stoupa swings downhill, past the village of Proastio with its church with a striking bell tower, and then straight into Kardamyli, the first of two Exo Mani villages that have devoted themselves to tourism (nearby Stoupa being the other).
+Despite this, and the main road running straight through the middle of it, Kardamyli is delightful, and has one of the most perfect settings of any Greek village, with the towering Taygetos behind – including a rare glimpse of the pyramid-shaped peak of Profitis Ilias, the range’s highest.

 The main activity in Kardamyli is enjoying the setting.
 The village itself is charming and worth a wander about.
-Its harbour to the south is Meropi, where a Venetian castle once stood.
-Just to the north of town is the long, pebbly beach of Ritsa, which never seems to feel too crowded.
+Its harbour to the south is overlooked by an old fortified custom house.
+Opposite is the small rocky island of Meropi, where a Venetian castle once stood.
+The stone chimney in the centre of the village belongs to the ruins of an olive-oil soap factory, once owned by Palmolive.
+Just to the north of town (take the road down by the church) is the long, pebbly beach of Ritsa, which never seems to feel too crowded.

 The village is used by many as a base for hiking in the Taygetos and there are many fantastic walks around, many using the old stone paths that used to link the villages (kalderimi).
 There are map boards and hiking trails around the village, but if you really want to explore it’s best to invest in some maps and/or walking guides, all of which are available at the bookshop.